Prerendering for Single Page Apps

 Prerender.io has an open-source version of their service that you can self-host.

-To use an external service, send us a mail at email@example.com and let us know which service you’re using, and we’ll get you setup.
+Paid accounts may use an external service.
+If you want to try them, upgrade to a paid account and send us a mail at email@example.com and let us know which service you’re using and its API token, and we’ll get you setup.

 How it works